Laminate vs Hardwood Flooring

 rated AC1 to AC6

-CleaningEasy to clean, soap and water, should clean spills immediately and do not let water stand for extended periodsNeed to minimize water and treat with oil?
+CleaningEasy to clean, soap and water, should clean spills immediately and do not let water stand for extended periodsKeep water exposure low and apply oil treatment when needed.

-LimitationsStanding or extended periods of exposure to liquid waterSlabs-on-ground w/ no vapor retarder, wet areas
+LimitationsStanding or extended periods of exposure to liquid waterNot ideal for slab foundations without a vapor barrier or for wet areas

-FinishPrefinished at factory, photo in clear resin based coatingStain, clear coat (can be applied on site or at the factory)
+FinishPrefinished at factory, photo in clear resin based coatingCan be stained or coated with a clear finish, either on-site or at the factory

-InstallationFloating floor, adhered - easier and is often labeled as DIY friendlyNailed, floating, glued - considered on the hard side to install
+InstallationFloating floor, adhered - easier and is often labeled as DIY friendlyInstallation methods include nailing, floating, or gluing - generally considered difficult to install

 Thickness1/4 in.
 (6 mm) to 1/2 in.
 (12 mm) 3/4 in.
 (5/16 in. is also available)

-Edge ConnectionLocking tongue and groove that "snap" togetherButt, spline, shiplap, tongue in groove
+Edge ConnectionLocking tongue and groove that "snap" togetherSpline, shiplap, butt, tongue in groove

-Dimensional StabilityIs more dimensionally stable with changes in humidity than hardwood and less requirements for expansion jointsSwells with high humidity and can cup, shrinks with low humidity, flutes often cut into back of plank (absorption strips) to help with cupping
+Dimensional StabilityIs more dimensionally stable with changes in humidity than hardwood and less requirements for expansion jointsExpands when humidity is high, which can cause cupping.
+Shrinks in low humidity.
+Some planks have grooves on the back (absorption strips) to help prevent cupping

 Expansion Joints40 ft. run max., and need 5/16 to 3/8 in. perimeter joints, t strips at doors and on large floorsNeed 3/4 perimeter joints, about 10 x 12 is max, and on larger floor "dime" or "washer" gaps in center of large floors, can also use splines in center to reverse direction of grain, on maple gym floors 3, 6 or 10 ft. exp.
 Joints

-On Site ConditioningAcclimate 1 to 3 days onsite, some products not as sensitive to humidity as hardwood"Acclimate three days minimum
+On Site ConditioningAcclimate 1 to 3 days onsite, some products not as sensitive to humidity as hardwoodNeeds at least three days of acclimation.
+Moisture testing is essential to check the moisture levels of the subfloor.

-ResaleSurprised to find some realtors stating that quality laminate is desirable and helps to sell homesConsidered to add value by some, also seen as higher end floor material
+ResaleSurprised to find some realtors stating that quality laminate is desirable and helps to sell homesSome people see it as a high-end flooring option that increases property value.

 Radiant HeatYesNo